 Being in a close-knit family, Robyn makes it a point to go for the compulsory family dinner every week to meet and catch up with her mum and brother.
 She only skipped it for one month when she was away in Koh Samui.

 She makes it a point to spend as much quality time as she can with her mum on Saturday mornings or at lunchtime on weekdays.
+This is totally different than when she was living with her mum, as she stayed in her room all day.
+Things changed when she and her brother moved out – they make an effort to communicate.
 They even have a family chat room and constantly update each other.
-Once a year, they go on a family holiday.

 “I would tell my younger self – do what really makes you feel happy.”